marouenbg/ACHR.cu/paper/paper.md

 for the first p < 2n points, with n the number of reactions in the network, and corresponds to randomly generated solutions generated through a random objective vector c for the p > 2n points.

 The generation of warmup points is a time-consuming process and requires the use of more than one core in parallel.
-The distribution of the points to generate among the c cores of the computer is often performed through static balancing with each core getting p/c points to generate.
+The distribution of the points to generate among the nc cores of the computer is often performed through static balancing with each core getting p/nc points to generate.
 Nevertheless, the formulation of the problem induces a significant imbalance in the distribution of work, meaning that the workers will not converge at the same time thereby slowing down the overall process.
 I showed previously that FVA is imbalanced, especially with metabolism-expression models [@guebila2018dynamic].
 The generation of warmup points through random c vectors of objective coefficients is yet another factor to favor the imbalance between the parallel workers.

 To address the imbalance between the workers, dynamic loading balancing as implemented through the OpenMP parallel library in C [@dagum1998openmp] allows assigning fewer points to workers that required more time to solve previous chunks of reactions.
 In the end, the workers converge at the same time.